lindazha0/lindazha0.github.io/index.md

 ---
 # About Me

-I am a senior CS student in at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/), supervised by [Prof. Quan Li](https://faculty.sist.shanghaitech.edu.cn/liquan/).
-As an undergraduate, I'm enthusiastic about trying new projects in all areas.
-I'm currently interested in **AI, VIS and IoT**.
+I am a senior student in at [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/), supervised by [Prof. Quan Li](https://faculty.sist.shanghaitech.edu.cn/liquan/).
+In his Viseer Lab, my daily routine is about paper reading, visual analytics system designing and development.
+I'm always enthusiastic about trying new projects in all areas.
+My current interests are in **AI, VIS** and **IoT**.
+I program mostly in **C/C++, Python, H5+C3+JS**.
+Feel free to contact me in English and Mandarine.

 ## Education